poindexter, who? photography, LOMO, networking & retro technology.

 Underworld — Cherry Pie (from the Majestic shoutcast stream) is playing while I write this.

 The rest of the static content on this site was written with a variety of text editors, including vi, pico and Notepad.
-I used to pride myself on only using text editors for web design, but I’ve started using an older version of HomeSite for some layout work, since I can switch between a preview and editing mode.
+I used to pride myself on only using text editors for web design, but having a proper CMS to format and display pages is a luxury I enjoy now.

 I use Photoshop and IrfanView like a digital darkroom for sharpening, scanning and saving images to the web.
 I don’t do any hardcore retouching or adding/removing elements from my pictures, I’ve always thought that part of the thrill of photography was finding art out in the world.
 Creating an image in Photoshop that wasn’t there to begin with just doesn’t seem very fulfilling to me.

-Thanks to Christian Void for this page layout.
+Thanks to Christian Void for the original page layout.
 I hate tables.